On the Role of Rotation Equivariance in Monocular 2D-to-3D Human Pose Lifting: Methodology

 \subsubsection{Vanilla}

 We use the simple ResNet-based baseline by Martinez~\emph{et al.}~\cite{martinez17_3dbaseline}, as well as a transformer-based baseline, PoseFormer, by Zheng~\emph{et al.}~\cite{zheng21_poseformer}.
-These vanilla models do not consider rotation equivariance in their 3D human pose estimates, thus failing when encountering a rotated out-of-distribution pose, as seen in the example in Fig.~\ref{fig:teaser}.
+These vanilla models do not consider rotation equivariance in their 3D human pose estimates, thus failing when encountering a rotated out-of-distribution pose, as seen in the example in Figure~\ref{fig:teaser}.

 The architecture from Martinez~\emph{et al.}~\cite{martinez17_3dbaseline} consists of two sequential blocks of ResNet, taking the flattened 2D pose as input vector, and outputs the corresponding 3D pose vector.
 The PoseFormer~\cite{zheng21_poseformer} models the spatial and temporal correlation between human joints via the transformer architecture.
 Originally, PoseFormer is designed to take in a sequence of 2D poses as input.
-To maintain fair comparison, we modify the architecture of PoseFormer to work with single-frame inputs, by reducing the length of input sequence to $1$ and decreasing the depth of the temporal transformer module to $2$, resulting in a comparable number of learnable parameters.
+To maintain fair comparison, we modify the architecture to work with single-frame inputs by reducing the length of the input sequence to $1$ and decreasing the depth of the temporal transformer module to $2$, resulting in a comparable number of learnable parameters. \paragraph{Reference method (FMPose)} For reference and a broader perspective, we also include FMPose~\cite{le2026flow}, a state-of-the-art flow-matching-based method for monocular 3D HPE, with $4.5$M learnable parameters in total.
+However, unlike the other models within the scope of our work, FMPose operates on multiple 2D poses (sets of keypoints), obtained from HRNet-predicted~\cite{cheng20_hrnet} keypoint heatmaps, and produces multiple 3D hypotheses.
+Later in Section~\ref{sec:results}, we therefore report both its deterministic (single hypothesis) and probabilistic (best of multiple hypotheses) variants.